sichangi/node-red-contrib-cloud-firestore/README.md

 ## Extensibility & further uses

-Both the read & write nodes expose a ``firebase`` object adjacent to the ``payload`` object that contains the current app instance and a reference to the firebase admin sdk, which allows you to extend the node to your liking.
+Both the read & write nodes expose a ``firestore`` object adjacent to the ``payload`` object that contains the current app instance and a reference to the firebase admin sdk, which allows you to extend the node to your liking.

-The Read node adds an additional ``query`` field that references the last run query
+The Read node adds an additional ``query`` field that references a built query and only fi the ``disableHandler`` option is passed to it

  ```
   {
     "app": "...", => current firebase instance
     "admin": "...", => firebase admin sdk
-    "query": "..." => [Read node specific] last run query to the database
+    "query": "..." => [Read node specific] only if disableHandler option is passed to it
   }
  ```